Student Life Policies and Procedures

 West Liberty University accords all the rights under the law to students who are declared independent.
 No one outside the institution shall have access to nor will the institution disclose any information from students’ education records without the written consent of students except to personnel within the institution, to officials of other institutions in which students seek to enroll, to persons or organizations providing students financial aid, to accredited agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
 All these exceptions are permitted under the Act.

 Within the West Liberty University community, only those members, individually or collectively, acting in the student’s educational interest are allowed access to student education records.
-These members include personnel in the Offices of Admissions and Records, Student Services, Financial Aid, Business Office, academic colleges and departments, academic advisors and athletic departments.
+These members include personnel in the Enrollment Services, Student Services, Business Office, academic colleges and departments, academic advisors and athletic departments.

 At its discretion the institution may provide Directory Information in accordance with the provisions of the Act to include: student name, address, telephone number, email address, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
-Students may withhold Directory Information by notifying the Registrar’s Office in writing.
+Students may withhold Directory Information by completing a form in the Enrollment Service Center.

-Request for non-disclosure will be honored by the institution for only one academic year; therefore, authorization to withhold Directory Information must be filed annually in the Registrar’s Office or appropriate campus office.
+Request for non-disclosure will be honored by the institution for only one academic year; therefore, authorization to withhold Directory Information must be filed annually in the Enrollment Services Center or appropriate campus office.

 The law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels to be unacceptable.
 Students wishing to review their education records must contact the campus official in charge of the office in which the record is located.